gamzabox/humble-ai-cli/README.md

 - `url` servers connect to remote MCP servers via SSE (`transport: "sse"`, default) or streamable HTTP (`transport: "http"`).
 For remote servers, `env` entries are sent as HTTP headers.
 - When the LLM requests a tool call, the CLI prints the server name and description.
 In `manual` mode it then asks `Call now?
 (Y/N)`; in `auto` mode it executes immediately after printing the summary.
 Toggle the behaviour with `/set-tool-mode`.
 - On first launch the CLI auto-creates `~/.humble-ai-cli/system_prompt.txt` if missing and lists all enabled MCP servers so the LLM understands which tools are available.
+- Use `/toggle-mcp` inside the CLI to quickly enable or disable specific MCP servers without manually editing the JSON file.

 ### Prompting Example
 ```